Keyvan Khosrovani

-Keyvan Khosrovani (born 1938; کیوان خُسرُوانی) is an Iranian architect, lighting designer, fashion designer and couturier.
-He was born in Tehran, and resides in Paris since 1978.
-He served as the fashion designer for Shahbanu Farah Pahlavi in the 1970s, and founded the Farah Pahlavi Foundation.
+Keyvan Khosrovani (کیوان خُسرُوانی, 29 July 1938 – 3 September 2026) was an Iranian architect, lighting designer, fashion designer and couturier.
+He was born in Tehran and resided in Paris from 1978 to his death in 2026.
+He served as the fashion designer for Shahbanu Farah Pahlavi in the 1970s.

 Early life and education

-Keyvan Khosrovani was born in 1938, in Tehran, Imperial State of Iran (now Iran).
-He is gay.
+Keyvan Khosrovani was born on 29 July 1938, in Tehran, Imperial State of Iran (now Iran).
 His father was Lt.
-Gen. Morteza Khosravani, the head of the judicial department of the Imperial Iranian Army.
+Gen. Morteza Khosrovani, the head of the judicial department of the Imperial Iranian Army.
 His paternal uncles included Lt.
-Gen. Parviz Khosravani, the commander of the Gendarmerie in Iran; Attaullah Khosravani, who was first in charge of the Ministry of Labor and then the Ministry of Interior; and the third uncle, Khosrow Khosravani, was Iran's ambassador to the United States.
+Gen. Parviz Khosrovani, the commander of the Gendarmerie in Iran; Attaollah Khosrovani, who was first in charge of the Ministry of Labor and then the Ministry of Interior and Khosrow Khosrovani, Iran's ambassador to the United States.

 He began his architectural studies in 1957, at the University of California, Berkeley in the United States.
 After a year, he returned to Iran.
 In 1962, he completed his master's degree in architecture from the University of Tehran, under the direction of Houshang Seyhoun.
 He studied fine art for two years at the École Nationale Supérieure des Beaux-Arts in Paris, under a French government scholarship.